Scroll down the page or use the quick links below

 High attaining students.
 DHFS does not use the term ‘more or less ability students’.
 All students are able, some simply have higher or lower prior attainment.

-Her Majesty’s Chief Inspector is statutorily responsible for Ofsted’s inspection and regulatory work.
+His Majesty’s Chief Inspector is statutorily responsible for Ofsted’s inspection and regulatory work.
 Currently it is Amanda Spielman.

 House Progress Leaders – The leaders of our six houses: Baggaley, Buxton, Fanshawe, Gosforth, Millican and Spaven